 UPC and national courts' jurisdiction: To add to the complexity, for a transitional period, national courts will continue to have jurisdiction over non-opted out EPs also.
 Once this transitional period is over, the UPC will provide an exclusive court for all decisions involving the UP.
 The transitional period will last at least 7 years but could be extended by up to another 7 years following an assessment at the 5 year point.
-At any time during this transition period, EPs can be opted out but once this period has come to an end, all new EPs (and current non-opted out EPs) will fall under the exclusive jurisdiction of the UPC.
+At any time during this transition period, EPs can be opted out (and opted back in) but once this period has come to an end, all new EPs (and current non-opted out EPs) will fall under the exclusive jurisdiction of the UPC.
 For more on this see the Jurisdiction and opt-out section of this hub.

 The UPC structure will have local divisions, regional divisions and a central division.
 Regional divisions are a form of local division providing a UPC for several MSs at once where the number of patent cases a year is too low to merit individual local divisions.
 Infringement actions can be brought in a local division but the central division has exclusive jurisdiction to decide applications for declarations of non-infringement and revocation (see the section of this guide on UPC structure).

 For the Protocol on a Unified Patent Court on provisional application (PPA) to come into effect, 13 signatory states - which have signed the UPCA (and which must include France, UK and Germany) and have also ratified the UPCA or informed the depositary that they have received parliamentary approval to do so - must have signed and ratified, accepted or approved the PPA (in accordance with Article 2(2) PPA) or declared by unilateral declaration or in any other manner that they consider themselves bound by the provisional application of the articles of the UPCA mentioned in Article 1 PPA.
 These Articles cover, inter alia, the establishment of the UPC, the Registry, the Mediation and Arbitration Centre, the training and appointment of judges, and the provisions allowing for the UPC Statute and Rules, legal aid, remuneration of judges, the setting up of local or regional divisions, and the establishment of the pool of judges.

 Currently, EPs are applied for centrally, at the European Patent Office (EPO), and then on grant are converted into a bundle of national patent rights, designated to whichever European Patent Convention signatory states have been selected by the applicant.
 Although there is a central system for opposition before the EPO, post grant infringement and revocation actions must be brought in relation to individual designations and cannot be litigated centrally.
 This frequently leads to multiple actions across Europe in relation to EPs derived from the same initial application.